 Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 Free Cavity Wall Insulation can be a complicated matter.
-In an effort to make it easier for you to find what you are looking for, we have broken the page down to a list of frequently asked questions.
-With bite size pieces which are easier to digest.
+To make it easier for you to find what you are looking for, we have broken the page down into a list of frequently asked questions.
+With bite-sized pieces, which are easier to digest.

 Cavity Wall Insulation Video

-A picture paints a thousand words.
-Watch this 5 minute video, and you will become an expert of cavity wall insulation
+A picture is worth a thousand words.
+Watch this 5-minute video, and you will become an expert on cavity wall insulation

-Under the Cavity Wall Insulation Grant scheme in Wales, about 95% of the cases that qualify for the Grant, will get free cavity wall insulation.
+Under the Cavity Wall Insulation Grant scheme in Wales, known as The Great British Insulation Scheme (GBIS), about 98% of the cases that qualify for the Grant, will get free cavity wall insulation – the 2% that don’t will be some smaller homes.

-We would of course be pleased to give a quote to those that do not qualify for a grant on either scheme.
+We would of course be pleased to give a quote to those who do not qualify for a grant.

 Telephone: 0800 8 10 10 60 or 07960 799681 or complete our enquiry form